SamoraHunter/ensemble_genetic_algorithm/docs/source/docs_wiki/Evaluating_Final_Models.md

 ---

-## Summary
+## Why This Step is Crucial

-The `EnsembleEvaluator` is a critical final step in the experimental pipeline.
+The final evaluation step is critical.
 It ensures that the models you select are not just good at memorizing the training data but can generalize effectively to new, unseen examples, which is the ultimate goal of any predictive modeling task.